Skip to main content

 Candles

-• Never leave lighting candles unattended and ensure candles are in proper holders
+• Never leave lighting candles unattended.

-• Position candles away from draughts
+• Position candles away from draughts.

-• Avoid moving a lit candle
+• Avoid moving lit candles.

-• Ensure all candles are properly extinguished before you leave the room or go to bed
+• Ensure all candles are properly extinguished before you leave the room or go to bed.

 Fire Alarms